layrc/it3038c-script/labs/lab7/README.md

 Lab 7

 I have created 3 different python scripts that edits .jpg images you have saved on your computer.
+This python script uses a plugin called Pillow.

 Before you began:
 * Step 1: Make sure you have python installed